Trump: NFL Players Who Protest During National Anthem ‘Shouldn’t Be In This Country’

 The NFL will now punish players who refuse to stand for the National Anthem, but Donald Trump thinks those protesters should leave the country.
 Outraged voters clearly had a problem with this ‘fascism.’

-The NFL took a knee to Donald Trump (credit the New York Times editorial board) on May 23, implementing a policy that would punish teams if players don’t stand during the playing of the National Anthem.
+The NFL took a knee to Donald Trump (credit to the New York Times editorial board) on May 23, implementing a policy that would punish teams if players don’t stand during the playing of the National Anthem.
 When told about the change, Donald, 71, turned a bit fascist.
 “You have to stand proudly for the national anthem, or you shouldn’t be playing, you shouldn’t be there.
 Maybe you shouldn’t be in the country,” he told Fox News’ Brian Kilmeade during a May 24 interview, per CNN “You have to stand proudly for the national anthem.”

 The “Love It Or Leave It” argument is nothing new, especially from the conservative side of the political spectrum.
 However, hearing a sitting president – whose comments on immigration have caused many to call him out for being racist – suggesting that people utilizing their First Amendment rights need to leave the country is astounding.
 Many agreed and expressed their sheer disbelief and frustration online.
 “So the “P*ssy grabber in chief” thinks NFL players who kneel “maybe shouldn’t be in this country”.
 I think #traitors shouldn’t be in this country. @realDonaldTrump especially,” one twitter user said.